 The students regularly participate in orchestral rehearsals and concerts, providing them with an insight into the everyday life of a professional musician.
 They not only get to know the standard repertoire, but also how to listen to their colleagues and to integrate themselves into the orchestra collective.

 Chamber music occupies a particularly prominent place at the Academy as it serves to promote the whole instrumental culture.
 The students are introduced to the specific repertoire of their respective instrument.
 In addition, there are work phases focusing on Early and Contemporary music on a regular basis.
 In these chamber music projects, the students receive the necessary fine-tuning, and they learn to understand the importance of listening carefully to each other.
 Moreover, the standard repertory of Classic, Romantic and Contemporary music is worked on together with all the other instrumentalists of the Academy.
-Each season, five public concerts are held in the Berlin Philharmonie.
+Each season, between five and seven public concerts are held in the Berlin Philharmonie.

 Last but not least, the young musicians are prepared for future auditions, including rehearsing the necessary repertoire, especially the orchestral parts, and mentally preparing themselves for the extreme conditions that the situation involves.